-The implications of this revolutionary breakthrough is astounding.
+The implications of this revolutionary breakthrough are astounding.
 This technology will make most products and services more effective, personalized and efficient in a way that can be fully scalable at a rapid pace.

 Machine Learning and Deep Learning are now driving today’s explosion in Artificial Intelligence (A.I.).
-Computer systems are now able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
+Computer systems are now able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

 We are already seeing a number of ExOs applying A.I. to open us up to new worlds previously only seen in science fiction.